aaron-grau/curic/react/projects/piano/README.md

 + when you start passing too may props down to immediate components and some components don't use the props they receive, but merely forward them down and you have to rewire all of those intermediate components - it's a good time to create container components
 + need containers to connect presentational components to the Redux store -->

-Using `connect()` from `react-redux`:
-1. define a function called `mapStateToProps` that tells the container how to transform the current Redux store state into the props you want to pass the presentational component(s) wrapped
-2. define a function called `mapDispatchToProps` that receives the `dispatch` method and returns callback props that you want to inject into the presentational component(s) wrapped
-3. call `connect(mapStateToProps, mapDispatchToProps) `

-*TL;DR:* `mapStateToProps` reads the state held by the store and `mapDispatchToProps` dispatches actions to the store.
 ### `NoteKey`

 Let's write a `NoteKey` React class component.
 We're calling it `NoteKey` to distinguish it from the keyboard's keys.